Clauric/Fishers-Iris-Dataset-Review/README.md

 1. Fisher’s Iris data set

-    What is Fisher’s Iris data set?

-    Uses of Fisher’s Iris data set

-    What are sepals and petals?

-2. Analysis and results
+2. Analysis

+3. Conclusion

-3. Technical information
+4. Technical information

+5. Code

-The 1st section will provide a brief outline of what is Fisher’s Iris data set, including its history, as well as the current uses of the data.
-The 2nd section will cover some analysis undertaken, showing how the data set can be broken down and used.
-There will also be a discussion of any issues that might arise from using this data.
-The last section will cover the technical information on how the accompanying Python script was used, including the Python packages required, and code used.
+The 1<sup>st</sup> section will provide a brief outline of what is Fisher’s Iris data set, including its history, as well as the current uses of the data.
+The 2<sup>nd</sup> section will cover some analysis undertaken, showing how the data set can be broken down and used.
+There will also be a review of a novel approach in how to modify the data set for further analysis.
+A brief conclsuion will be provided in the 3<sup>rd</sup> section  of this report.
+The <sup>4th</sup> section will cover the technical information on how the accompanying Python script was used, including the Python packages required.
+The last section will cover samples of the code which is used in the conducting the analysis (this can also be found in the accompanying [python script](https://github.com/Clauric/GMIT-Programming-Scripting-Pands-Project/blob/master/Iris_Data_set1.py))

 # 1. Fisher’s Iris data set